swiftlang/swift-evolution/proposals/0445-string-index-printing.md

 print(string.firstRange(of: "ell")!) // ⟹ 10[utf8]..<13[utf8]
 ```

-The sample description strings shown above are illustrative, not normative.
-This proposal does not specify the exact format and information content of the string returned by the `description` implementation on `String.Index`.
-As is the case with most conformances to `CustomStringConvertible`, the purpose of these descriptions is to expose internal implementation details for debugging purposes.
+The sample output strings shown above are illustrative, not normative.
+This proposal does not specify the exact format and information content of the string returned by the `debugDescription` implementation on `String.Index`.
+As is the case with most conformances to `CustomDebugStringConvertible`, the purpose of these descriptions is to expose internal implementation details for debugging purposes.
 As those implementation details evolve, the descriptions may need to be changed to match them.
 Such changes are not generally expected to be part of the Swift Evolution process; so we need to keep the content of these descriptions unspecified.

-(With that said, the example displays shown above are not newly invented -- they have already proved their usefulness in actual use.
+(With that said, the example displays shown above are not newly invented -- they have already proven their usefulness in actual use.
 They were developed while working on subtle string processing problems in Swift 5.7, and [LLDB has been shipping them as built-in data formatters][lldb] since the Swift 5.8 release.

 In the displays shown, string indices succinctly display their storage offset, their expected encoding, and an (optional) transcoded offset value.
 For example, the output `15[utf8]` indicates that the index is addressing the code unit at offset 15 in a UTF-8 encoded `String` value.
 The `startIndex` is at offset zero, which works the same with _any_ encoding, so it is displayed as `0[any]`.
 As of Swift 6.0, on some platforms string instances may store their text in UTF-16, and so indices within such strings use `[utf16]` to specify that their offsets are measured in UTF-16 code units.